Welcome to our New Residents! Below are answers to some commonly asked questions we're asked.

 3. What are the Advanced Cardiac Life Support (ACLS) requirements for starting residency?

 We would strongly encourage new residents to complete their ACLS Certification within the first month or so of your training.
-The Postgraduate Medical Education (PGME) Office at the University of Toronto will pay the cost of the ACLS training course for all incoming PGY-1 residents.
+The Postgraduate Medical Education (PGME) Office at the University of Toronto will pay the cost of first time only and not recertification ACLS training course for all incoming PGY-1 residents.
 As these courses can book up very quickly, we recommend contacting the ACLS training office as soon as possible.
-For more information on reimbursement eligibility, and ACLS course providers please see the links below:
+For more information on reimbursement eligibility, and ACLS course providers please see the link below:

 4. Where can I obtain a letter of employment?

 A letter of employment can be obtained from the Postgraduate Medical Education (PGME) Office.
 Please contact PGME office at:

 Hours: Monday to Friday: 8:45am - 5:00pm

 5. What day does the Family Medicine residency program start?
 Is there an orientation session that I will need to attend?